crizzitello/cmake-project-templates/library-project/src/README.md

   - `Foo_PublicLIBLINKS` Libraries that something linking to your library needs to also link.
   - `Foo_PrivateLIBLINKS` Libraries that only your library needs to link aginst.

+  For Qml Moduels you can also set, These items as

+  - `Foo_MAKEQMLMODULE` true/false - If True A QML Module will be made by calling qt_add_qml_module instead of add_library
+  - `FOO_TARGET_URI` - The URI of the new module
+  - `Foo_RESOURCE_PREFIX` - Set to /qt/qml unless otherwise specified
+  - `Foo_DEPENDS` - The list of Qml Modules this module will depend upon.
+Depends are added to LIB_TARGET_PublicLIBLINKS
+  - `Foo_QML_FILES` - QML Files that are part of the module

+#### What is created with the macro

+  1. A Libary
+     - Depending on the compiler the library may be prefixed with "lib"
+     - An Alias `${CMAKE_PROJECT_NAME}::${LIB_TARGET}` use this when linking to the library
+     - On Windows this libary will have info embedded using the `_templates/libTemplate.rc.in`
+     - The library will have it rpath modified based on the INSTALL_RPATH_STRING (set in the main cmakelist)
+     - The Library will be publicly linked to the libraries in `${Foo_PublicLIBLINKS}`
+     - The Library will be privately linked to the libraries in `${Foo_PrivateLIBLINKS}`
+     - The Library will have all the needed items for cmake to find it as a COMPONENT of the project
+     - The Library is added to the list of targets for the sbom.
+     - The Library will declare compatibiliy based upon its MAJOR version number
+         - If Major Version is >= 1, The compatibiliy will be set to `SameMajorVersion`
+         - If Major Version is < 1, The compatibiliy will be set to `SameMinorVersion`

+  2. Debug Info
+     - dbg files are created for the librares and are installed

+  3. Install Rules
+     - The library will be installed to ${CMAKE_INSTALL_LIBDIR}/${CMAKE_PROJECT_NAME}
+     - Library Headers will be installed to ${CMAKE_INSTALL_INCDIR}/${CMAKE_PROJECT_NAME}/${LIB_TARGET}
+     - Alias headers are generated so you can #include<foo> or #include<foo.h>